-The combustion of waste generates direct emissions of carbon dioxide, with the tonnage determined using the carbon content of the waste.
+The combustion of waste generates direct emissions of carbon dioxide, with the mass of emissions determined from the carbon content of the waste.

-For the Carbon Assessment, only carbon dioxide emissions from fossil sources (e.g. plastics) need to be considered, as carbon from biogenic sources (e.g. paper and wood) has a neutral carbon burden.
-The biogenic material in the residual waste which is being processed is considered to be 'waste' material.
+For the purposes of this assessment, only carbon dioxide emissions from fossil sources (e.g. plastics) need to be considered, as carbon from biogenic sources (e.g. paper and wood) has a neutral carbon burden.
+The biogenic material in the residual waste which is to be processed at the ERF is considered to be 'waste' material.
 This means that there is no requirement to consider, for example, any land use implications in producing the biogenic material as, unlike energy crops which are grown for combustion, biogenic waste already exists.

 The UK Government's document "Energy from Waste: A Guide to the Debate" states, in paragraph 40, "Considering the energy from waste route, if our black bag of waste were to go to a typical combustion-based energy from waste plant, nearly all of the carbon in the waste would be converted to carbon dioxide and be released immediately into the atmosphere.
 Conventionally the biogenic carbon dioxide released is ignored in this type of carbon comparison as it is considered 'short cycle', i.e. it was only relatively recently absorbed by growing matter.
 In contrast, the carbon dioxide released by fossil-carbon containing waste was absorbed millions of years ago and would be newly released into the atmosphere if combusted in an energy from waste plant."
 For landfill, paragraph 42 states "Burning landfill gas produces biogenic carbon dioxide which, as for energy from waste, is considered short cycle."
-Therefore, the carbon assessment is in line with government guidance for exactly this type of carbon assessment
+Therefore, this assessment is in line with government guidance for this type of assessment.

-It has been assumed that all of the carbon in the waste fuel is converted to carbon dioxide in the combustion process as, according to Volume 5 of the Intergovernmental Panel on Climate Change (IPCC) Guidelines for Greenhouse Gas Inventories, it can be assumed that waste incinerators have combustion efficiencies of close to 100%.
-The mass of fossil derived carbon dioxide produced is determined by multiplying the mass of fossil carbon in the fuel by the ratio of the molecular weights of carbon dioxide (44) and carbon (12) respectively as shown in the equation below:
+Volume 5 of the Intergovernmental Panel on Climate Change (IPCC) Guidelines for Greenhouse Gas Inventories assumes that waste incinerators have combustion efficiencies of close to 100%.
+Therefore, within this assessment, it has been assumed that all of the carbon in the waste fuel is converted to carbon dioxide in the combustion process.
+The mass of fossil derived carbon dioxide produced has been determined by multiplying the mass of fossil carbon in the fuel by the ratio of the molecular weights of carbon dioxide (44) and carbon (12) respectively as shown in the equation below: